F41zK4r1m/HackTheBox/Keeper.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-Once the scan is complete & I found that port 80 is open & http server is running, I browsed the IP & observed a domain on the webpage.
+Upon completion of the scan, my attention was drawn to port 80, where an HTTP server was detected.
+Prompted by this discovery, I accessed the IP through a web browser, revealing a domain on the displayed webpage.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/fd45cca8-24c2-4e23-9e8c-06e1ce6fc61f)

-I added these domains "keeper.htb" & "tickets.keeper.htb" to my host config file.
+To facilitate further exploration, I appended the domains "keeper.htb" and "tickets.keeper.htb" to my local host configuration file.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Fuzzing:

-Once I added the domain to the host config file I performed VHOST & Sub-directory enumeration on both the domains.
-But didn't found anything much useful.
+With the domains properly configured in my host file, I moved on to performing Virtual Host (VHOST) and sub-directory enumeration on both "keeper.htb" and "tickets.keeper.htb."
+However, the results did not yield any substantial leads.

-Moving further I borwsed through the tickets domain & I observed a login panel:
+My focus then shifted to the "tickets.keeper.htb" domain, where I encountered a login panel:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/bc3c4e25-5480-43ae-b45b-0e3225408118)

-I tried basic SQL injections but none of them wroked.
-I observed the page is running BestPractical application solution so I searched for the exploits but didn't found anything relavent as well.
+In my attempt to exploit this panel, I experimented with basic SQL injection techniques, but none of them proved successful.
+Recognizing that the page operated on the BestPractical application solution, I began searching for relevant exploits.
+Regrettably, I didn't come across any immediately applicable exploits.

-Then I checked for the default credentials for the BestPractical logon & on this [page](https://www.192-168-1-1-ip.co/router/bestpractical/rt/12338/) I observed "root:password" as default credentials.
+Continuing my investigation, I decided to explore default login credentials for BestPractical.
+My search led me to a [webpage](https://www.192-168-1-1-ip.co/router/bestpractical/rt/12338/) where I uncovered default login credentials: "root:password."

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c8eb0517-d25c-4e7c-b5a5-ffeb456c2eb1)